 Don’t Miss the Deadline!

-In most cases, people get health insurance through their own or spouse’s employer.
+In most cases, people get health insurance through their own or their spouse’s employer.
 However, if you do not already have health insurance coverage, you should avoid missing the deadline if you don’t want to delay your Medicare enrollment.
 If you don’t sign up within eight months of losing the coverage, you may have to wait until the next enrollment period or pay a hefty fee.

 If you want to know more about how to choose a Medicare plan, contact Temmen Insurance.